 Your users might have dropped off during the product tour because you didn’t hook them in with a convincing narrative at the start.

-Your users completed the last step of the product tour, but didn’t take the desired action.
-This is a signal that the product tour was engaging, but something was misaligned between the contents of the product tour and the desired action.
+If your users completed the last step of the product tour, but didn’t take the desired action, that’s a sign that your product tour was engaging, but not optimized for the desired outcome.

-Your analytics data would reflect a drop in usage after last step of the product tour:
+Your analytics data would reflect a drop in usage after the last step of the product tour: